J1 League Regular Season - 4

 How did Cerezo Osaka pull off this shock result?

-Cerezo Osaka actually lost.
-It was V-varen Nagasaki who secured the stunning 1-0 upset, brilliantly capitalising on an early red card to claim victory.
+Cerezo Osaka actually suffered the shock defeat.
+V-varen Nagasaki pulled off the massive upset by capitalising on an early red card and holding firm.

 What made Matheus Jesus the Man of the Match?